 We have the option to buy another drive that is the same size or close to the same size as your current Backup drive.
 You will then be able to take your current Backup drive and put it somewhere safe.
 Then a new backup is started on the new drive.
 From now on you can just swap drives when you run out.

 We could also buy a drive that is bigger than the current backup drive.
 We can then move the current backups onto the new drive and carry on backing up.
-The downside is that eventually, the cost of bigger drives could get too expensive.
+The downside is that eventually, the cost of bigger drives will get too expensive.
 Secondly, would you need to restore a file from four years ago?
 Here is an example of where this option works well.
 You have a 500Gb or 2TB drive.
 Your Backups contain no more than two years history.
 In this case, you could purchase a 4TB drive and keep your current backups.